« April 2005 | Main | June 2005 »

 Here at the D Conference, Walt Mossberg just asked Jerry Yang and David Filo about Steve Jobs' assertion on the same stage two days ago that Yahoo!'s new music service was priced below cost, and that they had a betting pool at Apple about how long it would be till Yahoo! raised their price.
 Steve's bet: 5 months.
 Jerry's reply: "Well, we have a pool at Yahoo! about how long it is before Apple introduces a subscription service.
 And I think David's down for 5 weeks!"
 That being said, Jerry did admit that perhaps their offering was an "introductory price." [tim at O'Reilly]

-I've written at length about the fact that people should not judge a subscription service like Napster's by its current pricing.
+at length about the fact that people should not judge a subscription service like Napster's by its current pricing.
 Napster etc. don't serve the needs of people who don't buy much music; it's too expensive compared to what they would spend otherwise.
 This has been the source of a lot of criticism of the subscription model vs. the purchase-a-track-at-a-time model.

 I have argued that that criticism is barking up the wrong tree because one can't judge the future of subscription services by the initial, exploratory, yet-to-be-fully-formed offerings we are now seeing.
 I argued that subscriptions for such consumers would come down in price.